-If you live in Massachusetts, you have probably heard about the super-popular hemp cannabinoid Delta-8 THC.
-It does get you intoxicated but feels more like two glasses of wine and a warm blanket.
-That sounds pretty alluring, especially when you have trouble sleeping.
-But, because it gets you “high,” you probably want to know whether it’s legal to buy in the Bay State.
+If you live in Massachusetts, you have probably heard about delta 9 THC.
+But, because it gets you mildly intoxicated, you probably want to know whether it’s legal to buy in the Bay State.

-The best place to buy Delta-8 is online.
+The best place to buy delta 8 THC is online.
 Mr. Hemp Flower ships directly to your Massachusetts home in discreet packaging.
 You don’t have to leave your house to buy the best D8 products at the best prices!

 Why Mr. Hemp Flower?

 Second, Mr. Hemp Flower makes your health and wellbeing a priority.
 We’ve been here since 2016, providing top-shelf cannabinoid products.
-From CBD, CBG to now, Delta-8, all of our products come with a Certificate of Analysis, terpene reports, and pesticide reports.
+From CBD to delta 8, all our products come with a Certificate of Analysis, terpene reports, and pesticide reports.

-Delta-8 is legal in Massachusetts, so you can freely order a wide range of products online.
-Order from us today, and you’ll receive your package before you know it!
-We offer top-shelf vape cartridges, gummies, pre-rolls, soft gel capsules, and concentrates shipped in discreet packaging.
+Delta 8 is likely legal in Massachusetts, so you can freely order a wide range of products online.
+Order from us today and you’ll receive your package before you know it!
+We offer top-shelf gummies, pre-rolls, soft gel capsules, and concentrates shipped in discreet packaging.

-The legal status of Delta-8 on a federal level is a bit complicated.
+The legal status of delta 8 THC on a federal level is a bit complicated.

 But, because D8 is present in the hemp plant in minuscule amounts, and its extraction is a financial burden on manufacturers, the D8 available on the market is being made from hemp-derived CBD.